KannonZenetism/zenetism-field-physics/zenetism/MP01-emanation-architecture-ch1-3.md

 #### Note on the Titans and Archons

 In Gnostic tradition, the **Archons** represent the powers that govern form,
-but do not remember its origin.
+but do not remember its Pleromatic root.
-They are guardians of pattern without Source.
+They are guardians of pattern without Pleromatic remembrance.

 In Greek myth, the **Titans** emerge prior to the Olympians—
 vast, law-bound entities tied to the elemental and the chthonic.